iterative/dvc.org/content/docs/command-reference/exp/clean.md

 ## Description

-Runs housekeeping tasks within the DVC repository, such as removing outdated internal experiments queue message files (to reduce disk space and improve performance).
+Runs housekeeping tasks within the <abbr>DVC repository</abbr>, such as removing outdated internal experiments queue message files (to reduce disk space and improve performance).

 This is done automatically when running [queued experiments].
 Running `dvc exp clean` manually should not be required for typical use cases, but it